-The principle of "first come first serve" shall apply

-Only applicants to be 35 years and older.
+- The principle of "first come first serve" shall apply - First consideration to applicants 35 years and older.

 Note: The aged (including person living on farms), the disabled, HIV/AIDS victims and persons staying in dangerous or very vulnerable situations shall be prioritised without unduly undermining the principle of "first come first serve".